 Tour Areia Vermelha João Pessoa

-The Urban North coast is one of the MOST CLASSIC tours of João Pessoa!
+One of the MOST CLASSIC tours of João Pessoa!

 The tour to Areia Vermelha in João Pessoa also includes the fort of Cabedelo PB, and the sunset at Jacaré beach with Ravel's bolero.